The era of Yemeni domination of trade routes and much sought-after export products – such as frankincense, myrrh, and coffee – is long gone.

 In the 17th century, the Dutch East India Company attempted unsuccessfully to monopolize the trade by controlling Yemen’s southern port of Mocha.
 When that effort failed, they took seedlings to the Dutch East Indies, from where the rapidly increasing global coffee production spread.

 Qat has become a dominant factor in Yemeni life.
-It dominates the economy, taking up half the available working hours and, in many cases, half of household expenditure.
+It dominates the economy, taking up half the available working hours and, in many cases, half of the household expenditure.
 Qat dominates daily life, as the whole country comes to a standstill after midday prayers, and people seek the company of friends to sit and chew together.
 Qat consumes half the country’s water supply.

 As more diesel pumps have been installed and groundwater and fossil water (old groundwater that is geologically sealed off from replenishment) have become widely available, qat is now cultivated throughout Yemen.